-D allows overriding operators like +
+D allows overriding operators like +, - or

-the call operator ()
+the call operator () for

 classes and structs.